JohnAskew/titanic/README.md

 few values vs. a broad range of values, which will require feature engineering - which will be covered in later modules.

+#### 000-titanic-visualize-data-dictionary.py
+This module gives information about the titanic dataset as well as demonstrates using plots with axis (axes), dictionaries and slicing the dictionary.

 #### 001-titanic-visualize-rawdata-compare.py
 Raw data visuals comparing data (features, or each relevant column in spreadsheet) to who survived.
 It demonstrates simply code for extracting data